 According to a report by the Australian Parliament on the “Extent and cause of hearing loss impairment in Australia” (2008-2010), the agricultural sector reports high levels of hearing loss among farmers.
 65 per cent of Australian farmers have a measurable hearing loss, compared to 22-27 per cent of the general population.
 Hearing loss is also high among young farmers compared to the general population.
-On average hearing loss occurs 10-15 years earlier than the non-agricultural populations.
+On average hearing loss occurs 10-15 years earlier than in non-agricultural populations.

 - Background noise makes it difficult to hear conversations in crowds or at social events.